scruss/HeathkitH19Font/README.md

 ## TBD

-* convert simple bitmap to outline
-* clean up the inevitable mess this process makes.
+* clean up the inevitable mess this process made.

 ## Licence